Skip to main content

 CSF 2.0 Webinar Series: Implementing CSF 2.0 - The Why, What and How

-In the first episode of NIST’s new multi-part CSF 2.0 webinar series, we provide an overview focused on implementing CSF 2.0, including: Why organizations would want to upgrade and how to foster bidirectional cybersecurity risk communications between leadership and practitioners. • Practical actions organizations can take to implement the CSF 2.0. • What resources are available to assist with implementation.
+NIST provides an overview of implementing CSF 2.0, including: why organizations would want to upgrade and how to foster bidirectional cybersecurity risk communications between leadership and practitioners, practical actions organizations can take to implement the CSF 2.0, and available resources to assist with implementation.

 Cybersecurity Resources for Small to Medium Sized Manufacturers